 Adjust Text with View Zoom

 When you zoom into a model, text that looks fine from far away quickly starts to look too large.
 Thus, with this option checked, the text size of all dimensions is adjusted to get smaller relative to the model as you zoom in and slightly larger as you zoom out.

-When this button is selected, dimensions are shown around the selected facet boundary instead of the whole object.
-This was an experiment to see if this can be done for any arbitrary planar shape in any orientation and still get the dimension lines on the proper 'outer' side of each line segment.
+When this button at the bottom is selected, dimensions are shown around the selected facet boundary instead of the whole object.
+This was an experiment to see if this can be done for any arbitrary planar shape in any orientation and still get the dimension lines on the proper ‘outer’ side of each line segment.
 And, apart from some degenerate shapes such as self-intersecting butterfly polygons, it turned out to be not that difficult.